 The staff will be implementing social distancing as much as practically possible.

-• We will ensure that bins for tissues are emptied throughout the day
+· We will as much as possible empty bins for tissues throughout the day

-• All catering and cleanliness procedures will be adhered to.
+· All catering and cleanliness procedures will be adhered to.
 Any babies requiring milk feeds the practitioner will use disposable gloves and aprons.
-Any practitioner supporting mealtimes will use disposable aprons and gloves.
+Any practitioner supporting mealtimes will use disposable aprons.

 General information about entry/exit:

-• We would strongly encourage that you maintain social distancing and strongly discourage groups forming to talk, and to wear a face covering.
+· We would strongly encourage that you maintain social distancing and strongly discourage groups forming to talk, and to wear a face covering.

-• All children will have to wash their hands-on entrance into the setting.
+· All children will have to wash their hands-on entrance into the setting.
 Children/adults are encouraged to use the hand sanitiser available on entry to the setting.

-• Any bags that must be brought into the setting should be in a wipeable bag, and that can be wiped down with an antibacterial wipe.
-All bags will be handled with gloves.
+· Any bags that must be brought into the setting should be in a wipeable bag, that can be wiped down with an antibacterial wipe

 Coronavirus declaration form

-Before your child returns to First Steps, we will require you to complete the health declaration form, these will be sent to you via email.
-These must be signed and retuned by email before your child returns.
+Before your child returns to First Steps, we will require you to complete the below health declaration form, these will be sent to you via email.
+These must be signed and retuned by email before your child returns/starts to First Steps.
 It is imperative to inform us immediately if the health of anyone in your household changes.

-• Buggies, bikes, car seats will not be left at the setting
+· Buggies, bikes, car seats must not be left at the setting

-• Any delivery drivers such as Asda to enter the building
+· Any delivery drivers such as Asda not to enter the building

-• If government guidelines change regarding educational settings opening, then we will not expect payment for the period we are closed, excluding those mentioned in the terms and conditions.
+· If government guidelines change regarding educational settings opening, then we will not expect payment for the period we are closed, excluding those mentioned in the terms and conditions.

-• Invoices will be generated a week before the 1st of every month.
-All payments will be expected on the 1st of every month.
-Payments must be carried out through bank transfer.
-We are unable to take cash or card payments.
-Invoices will be void, if the government do not allow us to open.
+· Invoices will be generated a week before the 1st of every month.
+All payments will be expected on the 1st of every month

 If your child is starting with us in the next few months, we will commit to the two 2-hour free taster sessions.
 However, they will be carried out differently to our normal practice.
-We will be sending all settling in documents that we carry out on our usual taster sessions by email, prior to your visits.
+We will be sending all settling in documents that we use to carry out on our usual taster sessions by email, prior to your visits.
 If at any time you wish to come into the setting this can be arranged although it will have to be before the morning session i.e. 8.00 a.m. or after 5.30 p.m Just like current children, we regrettably will not allow you into the setting to settle your child.
 All Covid 19 declaration forms must be returned prior to any settling in sessions.

-If your child is unwell, we require you to notify us and to notify us when you intend to return.
-We will be asking you to complete a questionnaire over the phone to ensure the safe return to the setting.
+If your child becomes unwell at home, we require you to notify us, and to notify us when you intend to return.
 We will not be taking temperatures on arrival to the setting.
 Temperatures will only be checked if we suspect the child to have one.

 What happens if there is a confirmed case of coronavirus in our setting?

 Where the child or staff member tests negative, and the child is fit and well, they can return to their setting and the fellow household members can end their self-isolation.

 Supporting children back into the setting

-When you have confirmed your return date, we will be sending you a document to complete.
+When you have confirmed your return date, following lock down we will be sending you a document to complete.
 We would recommend completing this with your child if they are able to.
-The document is called ‘Since lockdown…’, it will support practitioners in planning the provision and supporting your child’s learning and development.
+The document is called ‘All about me since lockdown…’, it will support practitioners in planning the provision and supporting your child’s learning and development.
 We will also be uploading a video of the room your child will be attending to your tapestry account.
 You can expect this in the week prior to returning.